bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-list.md

 catalog.productPropertyEnum.list(select, filter, order, start)
 ```

-This method retrieves a list of values for the list properties.
+The method retrieves a list of values for the property enums.

 ## Parameters